noripyt/django-cachalot/docs/introduction.rst

 if you need to be convinced).

-However, it’s not suited for projects where there is **a high number of modifications per minute** on each table, like a social network with more than a 50 messages per minute.
+However, it’s not suited for projects where there is **a high number of modifications per second** on each table, like a social network with more than a 50 messages per second.
 Django-cachalot may still give a small speedup in such cases, but it may also slow things a bit (in the worst case scenario, a 20% slowdown, according to :ref:`the benchmark <Benchmark>`).